Triquetra, What does it mean?

 The second Circle is "Annwn"

 When we pass from this mortal existence our spirit, that essence of us that is truly us, enters Annwn.
 For those who die bravely and honorably in battle this is a place similar to the halls of Odin in Scandinavian legend.
 Annwn is also a place of rest and reflection; it can be a home of joy and delight for those of a less warlike nature or for those who wish to rest from war.
 For the wicked it can be a grim and forbidding place but it is not an eternal resting place for anyone.
-After we absorb what we have learned and experienced we prepare for our re-birth.
+After we absorb what we have learned and experienced we re-enter the Cauldron of re-birth.

 Gwynfyd, The "White Life'

-When we have passed all the trials of Abred it is time to move on.
+When we have passed all the trials of Abred and Annwn it is time to move on.
 Now we go to Gwynfyd, known in Irish as "Tir na Nog" the land of youth.
 Here, in these undying lands, we face other adventures.
-Little is known of this Circle.
-Only that in each transition from Abred to Annwn we become better prepared for Gwynfyd.

 Now it is time to add the three Circles together, where they intersect forms a sacred symbol that we have come to know as the Tri-Quetra.